What are Companion Plants?

 - Compatible plants: Beans, lettuce, onions, peas, peppers, tomatoes

 - Special notes: Chives improve flavor, rosemary deters carrot flies

 - Compatible plants: Climbing beans, cucumber, marjoram, peas, pumpkins, squash, sunflowers, zucchini

 - Special notes: Tomato worms and corn earworms like both plants.
 Beans and peas supply nitrogen.

 - Compatible plants: Marigolds help virtually any vegetable, particularly tomatoes.

 - Incompatible plants: Beans, cabbage

 - Special notes: Marigolds ward off many insects including nematodes which like to attack the root systems of vegetables.

 - Compatible Plants: Oregano, marigolds, carrots, cabbage, cauliflower, kale, tomatoes, eggplant, peas, beans

-- Special notes: Mint is great for repelling unwanted insects such as cabbage moth, flea beetles, aphids, spider mites and other varmints.
+- Special notes: Mint is great for repelling unwanted insects such as cabbage moths, flea beetles, aphids, spider mites, and other varmints.